 The Bottom Line

-The above methods of removing chlorine from water are used on a domestic basis because they can be effectively applied to small amounts of water.
+The above methods are about how to remove chlorine from water and are used on a domestic basis because they can be effectively applied to small amounts of water.
 Evaporating the water to get rid of chlorine is cheaper than the other method because all you need is heat.
 Filtration requires continuous replacement of the adsorbent water, which is costly to keep up with.

 However, filtration is the most effective because it removes not only chlorine but also its compounds.
 There are stable compounds of chlorine that cannot decompose under low temperatures.